 Most managers want to coach well.
-The system doesn't make it easy.
+The prep work is what gets in the way.

 When expectations are unclear, every manager interprets standards differently.
 Some employees get direct, specific feedback.
 Others get vague impressions and little guidance.
 The gap compounds over time and shows up in performance reviews, retention, and trust.

-The barrier isn't motivation -- it's preparation.
-Managers who struggle with coaching conversations usually don't lack intent.
-They lack a repeatable structure to organize what they observed and what they want to say.
+Most managers who struggle with coaching conversations have the intent — what they're missing is a repeatable structure to organize what they observed and what they want to say.

 Structure the prep.
 Let the manager lead the conversation.

-I built a coaching assistant in PlayLab that gives managers a clear sequence to follow before they walk into a conversation.
-It helps them organize their observations, connect them to role expectations, and arrive with a plan rather than a vague intention.
+I built Coachly — a coaching assistant that gives managers a clear, repeatable system to follow before they walk into a conversation.
+It helps them organize their observations, adapt to how each person receives feedback, and arrive with a tailored plan rather than a vague intention.

-The tool guides managers through a short, linear sequence.
-Each step builds on the last.
-The goal is to replace vague preparation with clear, observable language before the conversation starts.
+Coachly guides managers through a short, repeatable sequence.
+Each stage builds on the last.
+The goal is to replace vague preparation with a tailored plan — adapted to the person in the room — before the conversation starts.

 AI reduces guesswork.
 Managers make the call.

-AI doesn't replace judgment here -- it eliminates the blank-page problem.
+AI eliminates the blank-page problem.
 The tool helps managers move from scattered observations to clear language, while keeping accountability exactly where it belongs: with the manager.

 Makes prep faster